josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 3) With all the washes and weathering the model will get significantly darker.
 It's important to keep this in mind when doing the basic paint job.

-4) Triple check how you mask thins.
+4) Triple check how you mask things.
 Masking the part that should be actually covered with paint is an oversight that can happen to anyone.
 But not noticing until the model is assembled and almost done is plain stupid.

+5) Working with oils is indeed very interesting.

+## Conclusion and future plans

+I do feel the model is a bit over-weathered.
+I intentionally didn't hold myself back.
+Trying and learning the techniques was more important for me than having something realistic looking.
+And it's a vehicle from a space fantasy movie which is quite far from any realism anyway, so why bother too much.

+As expected I do enjoy the weathering part of the process the most.
+It is very satisfying and you can do a lot of interestingly looking things without being able to paint very fine details by brush.

+What's next?
+I have 2 more Bandai kits waiting to be built.
+Both of them Star Wars.
+I don't have exact plans for them yet but I am thinking about going one step further and create some diorama.
+It could be even crashed X-Wing or destroyed AT-AT lying on ground.
+I like the idea of having a small post-battle scenery.

+I am also becoming very interested in scratch-building, mainly from easily accessible materials and trash.
+I blame some Youtubers for this, mainly [Bill and his Bill Making stuff channel][bill].
+His videos and builds are awesome and as a bonus you get some valuable safety advice here and there.

 [shuttle]: <{{ site.baseurl }}{% post_url 2021-05-04-revisiting-old-hobby-shuttle-model-kit %}> "Revisiting an old hobby - building a plastic model kit: Space Shuttle Atlantis"